-Component 1 Component 2 Component 3 Team

-Written Individual Report Project

-Examination

-Candidates answer four compulsory questions based on a range of sources.
+Component 1 Component 2 Component 3 Team Project Written Examination Individual Report Candidates answer four compulsory questions based on a range of sources.
 Sources will present a global issue from a range of perspectives, personal, local and/or national, global, and will be drawn from a list of eight topics.
 Externally assessed Candidates research one topic area of personal, local and/or national and global significance and submit a report based on their research.
 The title is devised by candidates themselves.
 The report must be 1500-2000 words and written in continuous prose.
-Internally set and externally marked Candidates devise and develop a collaborative project into an aspect of one topic.
-The Team Project comprises two elements.
-Team Element Candidates produce as a team one Outcome and one Explanation as a Collaboration.
-The Explanation must be 200-300 words.
-(10 marks) Personal Element Candidates each write a Reflective Paper on their research, contribution and personal learning.
-The paper must be 750-1000 words.
-(60 marks) Internally assessed and externally moderated

-(70 marks: 35 % of 60 marks: 30 % of 70 marks: 35% of total

-total assessment total assessment assessment
+Internally set and externally marked Candidates work in teams to choose from the topic list and identify a local issue.
+They devise and develop a collaborative project on an aspect of the issue considered from a range of perspectives.
+The Team Project has two elements.
+Team Element (25 marks) Each team produces one Explanation of Research and Planning and one Evidence of Action.
+The Explanation of Research and Planning must be 300-400 words.
+Personal Element (45 marks) Each candidate writes a Reflective Paper on their research, their contribution to the Team Element and their personal learning.
+The Reflective Paper must be 750-1000 words.
+Internally assessed and externally moderated (70 marks: 35 % of 60 marks: 30 % of 70 marks: 35% of total total assessment total assessment assessment

-By studying Global Perspectives, you will gain a comprehensive and flexible qualification that will equip you to take up career paths that include entering into International Relations, Trade, Foreign Affairs, Diplomacy, Politics, Local Government, Environmental Research and Planning and International Development.
+By studying Global Perspectives, you will gain a comprehensive and flexible qualification that will equip you to take up career paths that include entering into International Relations, Trade, Foreign pg.
+25 Affairs, Diplomacy, Politics, Local Government, Environmental Research and Planning and International Development.